Do you enjoy watching video game boss fights on video-sharing sites? If so, then you’d probably love Scott Pilgrim vs. the World.

 There were various reasons as to why I gave Scott Pilgrim vs. the World a miss when it came out in 2010.
 Rather unfavourable blog reviews was one.
 The other reason involved the Japanese Manga and Anime live-action adaptations I watched during that period.

-In addition, there were the pervasive questions of “just what sort of world is this” and “how the F did Scott get his powers?”
-Questions that never received any explanation and beyond a point, forced me to shut off.
-When the latter happened, all that sustained my interest were the noisy fight sequences.
-These undeniably still entertained.
-Some, such as the sonic battle, were also inventive.
-However, the entire viewing ultimately became akin to watching someone’s YouTube Let’s Play video.
+However, the entire viewing experience then became akin to watching someone’s YouTube Let’s Play video.
 It’s entertaining.
 It’s occasioning thrilling too.
 But fan-creating experience, I’m sorry to say it was not.
-It also tires quickly, and made me wish for the movie to quickly end.
+It certainly also tires quickly and made me wish for the movie to end ASAP.

 Check out my other snappy movie reviews.